Asgaros/asgaros-forum/readme.txt

 Asgaros Forum is the perfect WordPress plugin for you if you want to extend your website with a lightweight discussion board.
 It is easy to set up and manage, integrates perfectly with WordPress and comes with a small amount of features which makes it fast and simple.

 = Features =
-* Stick/move/edit/remove/close threads
+* Topic/post management (Remove/Edit/Close/Sticky/Move)
-* Edit/remove posts
+* Powerful editor
 * File uploads
-* Integration of the WordPress editor
 * Recent Forum Posts Widget
+* Easy color customization
 * Mobile device compatibility
 * Supports multiple languages